jordar411/eagle-eye-dashboard/README.md

 - `npm run build` - Builds the app for production
 - `npm run eject` - Ejects from Create React App (one-way operation)

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or support, please open an issue on GitHub.

 ---